Patlabor: Licensing

 All of the main Patlabor anime productions have been released overseas in some form.
 All the movies have been translated into English and are available in Region 1, 2 & 4 DVD format.
 Most of the manga is not available in North America in English, and the video games, novels and live action series have also not been released outside of Japan.

 The TV series and OVAs were released in the U.S. by Central Park Media.
 The first two movies were released by Manga Entertainment, but later remastered and re-released in 2006 by Bandai Visual.
 The third movie (along with "Mini-Pato") was released by Geneon Entertainment (formerly Pioneer).
 Twelve sections of the manga have been translated and published by Viz Communications as single issues and in two trade paperbacks, but later dropped the manga before completing it.

 Mini-Pato is available on DVD in regions 1, 2, and 4 in the Limited Edition Patlabor WXIII DVD packages.

 In 2006, Bandai Visual's Honneamise label re-released the first two movies on DVD in North America with extensive bonus features and an alternate English track, and Beez Entertainment handled distribution in the UK.

-Madman has the distribution rights for the movies in Australia and New Zealand in association with Manga Entertainment UK & TFC, Madman have been refused the rights to the Bandai Visual dubs of the Movies.
-In 2011 Madman Entertainment announced that they had secured the rights to the Early Days OVA series and the TV series from TFC, but announced on the 13th of April 2012 that due to unforeseen circumstances, Madman had indefinitely delayed their release into Australia and did not elaborate on the reasons.
+Madman has the distribution rights for the movies in Australia and New Zealand in association with Manga Entertainment UK & TFC, Madman have been refused the rights to the Bandai Visual dubs of the films.
+In 2011, Madman Entertainment announced that they had secured the rights to the Early Days OVA series and the TV series from TFC, but announced on April 13, 2012, that due to unforeseen circumstances, Madman had indefinitely delayed their release into Australia and did not elaborate on the reasons.
 However, Madman has since rescheduled the first OVA for DVD and Blu-ray release on June 19, 2013.
 In July 2013, MVM Films has licensed the first OVA & TV series for distribution in the UK and will release them on Blu-ray and DVD.

 In 2013, Maiden Japan (in conjunction with Section23 Films) acquired the licence to the Patlabor OAV series, and released it on Blu-ray and DVD on April 30, 2013.
 They subsequently licensed and released the TV series on July 16, 2013; the second OVA series on February 17, 2015; and all of the films, with the first film released on May 5, 2015.